akgunter/noita-backup-manager/README.md

 # noita-backup-manager
 A command line utility written in Python for managing backups of Noita save archives.

-## Setup
-The first time you run the tool, it'll run through a short setup process.
-1. Enter the path to `Nolla_Games_Noita`.
-The tool will attempt to find it automatically and use that as the default.
-2. Enter the directory for storing your backups.
-The default will be `Nolla_Games_Noita/Backups/`.

-The tool will save these two values to `noitabm.ini`, right next to `noitabm`.

 ## Supported Environments
 * Requires Python 3.7+.
-* Windows, WSL on Windows, Linux, and Mac should all work.
-    * The tool should find `Nolla_Games_Noita` automatically in Windows and WSL.
-    * It might not find `Nolla_Games_Noita` automatically in Linux.
-    * It definitely won't find `Nolla_Games_Noita` automatically in Mac.
 * No additional Python libraries required.
+* Should work on Windows, WSL on Windows, Linux, and Mac.
+    * It should find `Nolla_Games_Noita` automatically in Windows and WSL.
+If it works correctly, you won't have to type any paths if you don't want to.
+    * In theory, it should find `Nolla_Games_Noita` automatically in Linux if you installed Noita from Steam.
+      I haven't figured out how other storefronts install the game yet, so you'll have to type out the path yourself in those cases.
+    * It will not find `Nolla_Games_Noita` automatically in Mac.
+I don't have a clue what an "ordinary" Noita installation looks like in Mac, so you'll have to type out the path yourself.

-## Usage
+## Installation and Usage
 ### WSL, Linux, and Mac
 Make sure `python3` points to Python 3.7+.
-Then make sure `noitabm` is executable and in your PATH variable.
+Then make sure `noitabm` is executable and in your PATH.
 Then you can run the tool by calling `noitabm` or `python3 noitabm` in a shell.

+If that doesn't work for some reason, it's a Python script; so you can always call `python3 noitabm`.

 ### Windows
-Make sure Python 3.7+ is in your PATH variable.
+Make sure Python 3.7+ is in your PATH.
 Then you can run the tool by calling `python noitabm` in a shell.

+As far as I can tell, Windows doesn't have an equivalent to the shebang notation; so there isn't a simple way for me to drop the "python" invocation.
+I'll probably have to compile the script to an exe.

+### Initial Run
+The first time you run the tool, it'll run through a short setup process.
+1. Enter the path to `Nolla_Games_Noita`.
+The tool will attempt to find it automatically and use that as the default.
+2. Enter the directory for storing your backups.
+The default will be `.../Nolla_Games_Noita/backups/`, but you can put it anywhere you want.

+The tool will save these two values to `noitabm.ini`, right next to `noitabm`.

 ### Commands
 * **config:** set noitabm.ini values from the command line